Laura Branigan: 1981–1990: Mainstream success

+1991–2000: Later career and hiatus

+Branigan's seventh and final studio album, Over My Heart, was released in August 1993.

 Branigan recorded a duet with David Hasselhoff which was hugely successful for being broadcast as the closing track of the Baywatch TV series.
-The single I Believe was originally released on CD album in 1994.
+The single "I Believe" was originally released on CD album in 1994.

-After 1990, Branigan's chart success cooled in the U.S., though she was still in demand around the world and went on several global tours.
-In 1994, not long after the release of Over My Heart, Larry Kruteck, Branigan's husband (m.
-1978), was diagnosed with colon cancer.
-Branigan refused to accept the medical prognosis, and left the music industry to devote her attention to him.
-Branigan put Kruteck on herbal treatments, eventually nursing him full-time.
-Kruteck survived for another two and a half years and died on June 15, 1996, after which Branigan stopped performing.

 Branigan had official greatest hits collections released in South America, Japan, Germany, South Africa, and the U.S.; the U.S. collection was released in 1995.
 The 13-track The Best of Branigan included two newly recorded covers: "Show Me Heaven" (written by Maria McKee) and the Donna Summer hit "Dim All the Lights", which Branigan released in several remixes.
 On August 15, 1995, Branigan was a guest on the TV show Talking Food, hosted by Robin Leach and broadcast by the Food Network, and she promoted the album and sang "Dim All the Lights", before preparing her Summer Delight pasta dish on the show.